stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/postgresql.md

-From another terminal on Sherlock, connect to your job's compute node (here, it's `sh-01-01`, as shown above), load the `postgresql` module, and then run the `createdb` command: it will create a database that you can use as a
+From another terminal on Sherlock, connect to your job's compute node (here, it's `sh-01-01`, as shown above), load the `postgresql` module, and then run the `createdb` command: it will create a database that you can use for testing:
-testbed:

 ``` none
 $ ssh sh-01-01